 So what are some reasons for LGBT couples to seek therapy?
-Infidelity, emotional cheating, issues with former significant others (including former heterosexual partners), issues with parents and family, parenting-related issues, dealing with stigmas and discriminations, mental health issues of a partner, addictions and substance use issues, communication problems, trust and self esteem related concerns, roles and responsibilities within the relationship, developing a support system, boundary development, and intimacy concerns (just to name a few).
+Infidelity, emotional cheating, issues with former significant others (including former heterosexual partners), issues with parents and family, parenting-related issues, dealing with stigmas and discriminations, mental health issues of a partner, addictions and substance use issues, communication problems, trust and self-esteem related concerns, roles, and responsibilities within the relationship, developing a support system, boundary development, and intimacy concerns (just to name a few).

 How do you find the right person for couples therapy?

 When seeking therapy it is important to find a professional with experience and familiarity with the challenges present as part of the LBGT community.
-Christina Panaccione and Associates, LLC has two locations in the South Hills of Pittsburgh and are currently accepted a limited number of new patients.
+Christina Panaccione and Associates, LLC has two locations in the South Hills of Pittsburgh and is currently accepted a limited number of new patients.
 Contact me today so we can face your challenges together to ensure a successful therapeutic outcome, developing healthy relationships that we all deserve!

 * This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.